Search

 Finished tahini sauce in a jar with a gold spoon, alongside jars of red pepper tahini sauce, turmeric tahini sauce, and herb tahini sauce, with squash, herbs, peppers, and red onion in the background.

-This Best Tahini Sauce Recipe is creamy, decadent, and flavorful.
+This Tahini Sauce recipe is creamy, decadent, and flavorful.
 It uses just five key ingredients and is ready in under seven minutes!
 Serve it with your favorite protein, grain bowl, or vegetable dish.

 Prep Time 12 minutes